lumenlearning/pbj-docker/README.md

 # Requirements

 - Docker 17.03
-- Pantheon config file
+- The candela repo cloned from Pantheon

 If you are on a Mac, you will need to use the newer "Docker for Mac" instead of "Docker Toolbox".

-# Pantheon config file
+## Obtaining the Pantheon repository URL

 Log into Pantheon and obtain the repo URL for PBJ.